srct/bookshare/README.md

 ``GRANT ALL ON bookshare.* TO 'bookworm'@'localhost';`` This allows your database user to create all the tables it needs on the bookshare database.
 (Each model in each app's models.py is a separate table, and each attribute a column, and each instance a row.)

-``GRANT ALL ON test_bookshare.* TO 'bookworm'@'localhost';`` ``FLUSH PRIVILEGES;`` When running test cases, django creates a test database so your 'real' database doesn't get screwed up.
+``GRANT ALL ON test_bookshare.* TO 'bookworm'@'localhost';`` and then ``FLUSH PRIVILEGES;`` When running test cases, django creates a test database so your 'real' database doesn't get screwed up.
 This database is called 'test_' + whatever your normal database is named.
 Note that for permissions it doesn't matter that this database hasn't yet been created.

 The .\* is to grant access all tables in the database, and 'flush privileges' reloads privileges to ensure that your user is ready to go.

 Exit the mysql shell by typing `exit`.

-Now, to configure your newly created database with the project settings, copy the secret.py.template in settings/ to secret.py.
+Now, to configure your newly created database with the project settings, copy the secret.py.template in settings/ to secret.py, `cp secret.py.template secret.py`.
 Follow the comment instructions provided in each file to set your secret key and database info.

 Run `python manage.py makemigrations` and `python manage.py migrate` to configure something called 'migrations', which allow you to make changes to the tables in your database without screwing up existing information.

+The first time you run this command, you may have to specify each of the 'apps' associated with the project.
+The three apps that have database models are core, lookouts, and trades.
+Run `python manage.py makemigrations <app_name>` for each of the three.

+The command generates sql syntax so you don't have to worry about the database yourself.
+If you wish what's created, run, for instance, `python manage.py sqlmigrate trades 0001`.

 Then run `python manage.py createsuperuser` to create an admin account, using the same username and email as you'll access through CAS.
 Finally, run `python manage.py syncdb` to set up all the tables in your empty database.

 ### Configuring the Cache